PerfectGym/developer/content/api/clubs/clubdetails.md

 # Club details

 Club details is detaild representation of single club in your company.

-Club details share its data with [Club][Club], and holds additional detailed properties.
+{:toc}

 ## Club details properties